John Parker & Maureen (Mo) Hutchinson-Parker

 My handle is nlmotel

-Our Business has been through many changes over the past 17 years in Wawa.
+Our life at the Northern Lights has been through many changes in 17 years.
 We’ve always accepted our challenges and have never been daunted by them.
-We continually morph with the times, and figure out how we are going to make this place the best that we can.
+We continually morph with the times, and figure out how we are going to make this place the best that we can for our valued guests.

-At that time, no one thought our business could be saved, so the Ministry of Transportation did not rebuild our entrance. 🙁 But our home and a few rooms were undamaged, so we simply played the hand that we were dealt.
-With 12 less Rooms (The equivalent of other “Mom & Pop” Motels), there is less for us to clean and we have more time to feed birds, squirrels and go swimming!
+At that time, no one thought our business could be saved, so the Ministry of Transportation did not rebuild our entrance. 🙁 But our home and a few rooms were undamaged, so we simply played the hand that we were dealt & hope we get our entrance back some year.